patdie421/merlin-timeii-prodos-driver/Documentation/howtobuild.md

 * The library entry points (.E.S) for the linker.
 Need to be include to use the library if you use the linker.
 A librarie is configured by setting macro variables after .H.S inclusion and before including the .S file.
 ## Files in LIBCFG
-This files are used only is the link must be used
+This files are to create only if is the link is used.

 # build process
 To build the driver and setup tools you need a copy of Merlin if possible installed on a hard drive.